Samjayyy/codenames/codenames/README.md

 # Codenames

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2 and meanwhile upgraded to 14+.

 ## Development server